 Pests, especially roaches, multiply and spread rapidly.
 Residents must be proactive in reporting and complying with treatment.
 Willful failure to report pests, failure to comply with the notice, or failure to keep the apartment in a manner that is clean and sanitary will result in eviction.

-The best prevention against pests is a clean and sanitary apartment.
 The following measures should help reduce the opportunity that pests will infest an apartment:

 - Dispose of food scraps in the garbage after use